device-management-toolkit/rpc-go/README.md

 ## Additional Resources

 - For detailed documentation and Getting Started, [visit the docs site](https://device-management-toolkit.github.io/docs).
+- Planning to move to v3?
+Read the [v3 Migration Guide](./migration-guide.md) for breaking changes and upgrade steps.

 - Looking to contribute?
 [Find more information here about contribution guidelines and practices](.\CONTRIBUTING.md).